Think Kids (Singapore) child psychologists are experienced in psychometric & diagnostic testing, such as, Autism assessment and ADHD assessment.

 ADHD can have a significant impact on an individual’s academic, social, and emotional functioning, and it can lead to difficulties with self-esteem, relationships, and daily life tasks.
 While the exact cause of ADHD is not fully understood, research suggests that genetics, brain chemistry, and environmental factors may play a role.

-Treatment for ADHD typically includes a combination of medication and behavioral interventions, such as cognitive-behavioral therapy, social skills training, and organizational skills training.
-These treatments can help individuals with ADHD manage their symptoms and improve their overall functioning.
+Therapy for ADHD typically includes a combination of medication and behavioral interventions, such as cognitive-behavioral therapy, social skills training, and organizational skills training.
+These therapies can help individuals with ADHD manage their symptoms and improve their overall functioning.

 The process for ADHD (Attention Deficit Hyperactivity Disorder) assessment in Singapore typically involves several steps, which may vary depending on the child’s age, symptoms, and other factors.